cuplv/biggroum/README.md

 - disabled: if True disable the frequent itemset computation phase.

+- binary: the path to the itemset computation binary (optional if using the one in FixrGraphIso path relative to the repository)

 #### Setting for the pattern `[pattern]` section in the configuration file